chinapedia/wikipedia.abstract.en/Page/Morocco.md

 Climate

-Morocco_Köppen.svgThe country's Mediterranean climate is similar to that of southern California, with lush forests in the northern and central mountain ranges of the country, giving way to drier conditions and inland deserts further southeast.
+The country's Mediterranean climate is similar to that of southern California, with lush forests in the northern and central mountain ranges of the country, giving way to drier conditions and inland deserts further southeast.
 The Moroccan coastal plains experience remarkably moderate temperatures even in summer, owing to the effect of the cold Canary Current off its Atlantic coast.

 In the Rif, Middle and High Atlas Mountains, there exist several different types of climates: Mediterranean along the coastal lowlands, giving way to a humid temperate climate at higher elevations with sufficient moisture to allow for the growth of different species of oaks, moss carpets, junipers, and Atlantic fir which is a royal conifer tree endemic to Morocco.
 In the valleys, fertile soils and high precipitation allow for the growth of thick and lush forests.
 Cloud forests can be found in the west of the Rif Mountains and Middle Atlas Mountains.
 At higher elevations, the climate becomes alpine in character, and can sustain ski resorts.